One of the worst things that you can do in the gym is to give up when things aren’t going your way.

 Many lifters will easily quit working out if they are not making the progress they think they should be making.
 But the worst part about it is that they quit without even acknowledging their role in not reaching their goals.
 Trust me, a deep inspection into their workout and eating habits would reveal the truth.
 And only the truth can set us free and on the path to getting healthier and stronger.

-I had moments early in his career where I quit, and I am still haunted by some of those experiences today.
+I had moments early in my career when I quit, and I am still haunted by some of those experiences today.
 Not haunted by fear but haunted by the possibilities I let walk out the door like a thief in the night.

 The 1st Reason Why You Shouldn’t Give Up